SmalltalkZen/phriak/README.md

 currentUser remove.```
 ### Getting and Setting Bucket Properties
 Buckets serve as a namespace for keys (on the server-side, they are a prefix for the key).
-The also serve as a way to store custom configuration for a group of keys, such as custom replica values, read/write quorums, search indexes, and so on.
+They also serve as a way to store custom configuration for a group of keys, such as custom replica values, read/write quorums, search indexes, and so on.
 See [Riak bucket properties documentation](http://docs.basho.com/riak/latest/dev/references/http/set-bucket-props/)